jplummer/erindouglass-bookmap/docs/archive/book_map_options.md

 ### How it works:
 - Build a simple web app with an admin interface
-- Wife logs in, adds/edits books via form
+- User logs in, adds/edits books via form
 - Map auto-updates
 - Embed in Squarespace